tejasdhasarali/Cardio-Vascular-Disease-Prediction-using-Deep-Learning/README.md

-Cardio Vascular Disease Prediction using Deep Learning
+# Cardio Vascular Disease Prediction using Deep Learning

-The project aims to predict the presence of Cardio Vascular Disease using Deep Learning.
+* The project aims to predict the Cardio Vascular Disease from the hospital patient records using Neural Network.

+* The data was collected from four different hospitals - Hungarian Institute of Cardiology, Budapest; University Hospital, Zurich and Basel, Switzerland; Medical Center, Long Beach, and Cleveland Clinic Foundation.

+* Data from four different hospitals from four different regions helps in achieving better generalization and prediction reliability.

+* This data was preprocessed to remove unwanted data, fill missing data and drop irrelevant features.

+*  Five Neural Network models built using Fully Connected Neural Network was trained on this data.

-Five models using deep fully connected neural networks are trained, then an ensemble of these models is created to improve the accuracy of the prediction
+* Ensemble voting method was applied to these five models to improve the prediction accuracy of the model.

+* The Ensemble of five models predicts if a patient has Cardio Vascular Disease or not.